Gaz2600/NCWSafeEats/.github/ISSUE_TEMPLATE/feature_request.md

 title: "[FEATURE] "
 labels: enhancement
 assignees: "Gaz2600"
-projects:
+projects: ["Gaz2600/NCWSafeEats/NCWSafeEats"]
-  - Gaz2600/NCWSafeEats/NCW Safe Eats Roadmap

 project_fields:
-  priority: ""
+  Priority: ""
-  status: "Planned"
+  Status: "Planned"
-  area: ""
+  Area: ""
 ---

 ### 📝 What would you like to see?